 Choose The Camera Carefully Before You Start

 Although most disposable cameras have a similar build, similar quality and offer similar okay results, not all of these types of cameras are identical.
-And this becomes really apparent when you try to do something that you are not supposed to, like open one up, unload it and reload it with a brand new film roll.
+And this becomes really apparent when you try to do something that you are not supposed to, like opening one up, unloading the film roll and reloading it with a brand new film roll.

-Some cameras, like the Fujifilm QuickSnap 400 are a bit difficult to open, at least for casual users that don't have experience with film, which makes it a lot more complicated to reload, especially if you intent to do that somewhat frequently.
+Some cameras, like the Fujifilm QuickSnap 400 are a bit difficult to open, at least for casual users that don't have experience with film, and don't want to waste time, which makes it a lot more complicated to reload, especially if you intend to do that somewhat frequently.

-This disposable camera comes preloaded with Kodak gold 800 35mm film, has the same number of exposures as the Fujifilm QuickSnap 400.
+This disposable camera comes preloaded with Kodak gold 800 35mm film and has the same number of exposures as the Fujifilm QuickSnap 400.
 But the film sensitivity is higher, ISO 800 makes it a bit better for indoor shooting.

 But what makes this camera great, is how simple it is to open up, unload the used film, and reload with a brand new roll.

 You also need a brand new film roll, and some black electrical tape to seal the light leaks, more on this later.
-And last but not least, any sort of soft prying tool, like a plastic card, in this case I'm using a Tim Hortons gift card, anything along those lines work.
+And last but not least, any sort of soft prying tool, like a plastic card, in this case, I'm using a Tim Horton's gift card, anything along those lines works.

-Take your prying tool of choice, and start opening the tabs on the sides, once you’ve opened both of the sides, then move to the one at the bottom.
+Take your prying tool of choice, and start opening the tabs on both sides, once you’ve opened both of the sides, then move to the one at the bottom.

-From here on, it gets a bit complicated to describe in still images, so I highly recommend you watch the YouTube video and follow the steps on how to do it, right here:
+From here on, it gets a bit complicated to describe in images, so I highly recommend you watch the YouTube video and follow the steps on how to do it.